yagoferrer/map-tools/README.md

 // Markers are added to the Map but not visible.

 map.updateGroup('myGroup', {visible: true});
-// Updates all the Markers to have a visible state.
+// Updates all the Markers to be visible.
 ```